 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
 The Corporation has a Search, Governance and Remuneration Committee, consisting of up to six members of the Corporation, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate training is provided as required.
 Members of the Corporation are appointed for a term of office of up to four years, not exceeding more than three full terms of office, unless exceptionally voted to serve additional terms.

 Corporation performance

-The Clerk to the Corporation carried out an assessment of the Corporation for the year ended 31 July 2022.
-On 14 December 2022, the Governing Body agreed that the Corporation had been effective.
+The Director of Governance carried out an assessment of the Corporation for the year ended 31 July 2024.
+On 11 December 2024, the Governing Body agreed that the Corporation had been effective for the specified parameters.